Davido debuts new Rasta look in Jamaica, rocks dreadlocks in funny video

-Wagwan Brother: Davido Rocks Dreadlocks in Funny Video As He Debuts New Rasta Look on Trip to Jamaica
+Davido Rocks Dreadlocks, Speaks Like Rasta Man in Funny Video As He Visits Jamaica With Crew

-- Top Nigerian singer, Davido, has given his fans something to talk about after him and his crew members visited Jamaica
+- Top Nigerian singer, Davido, has given his fans something to talk about after he and his crew members visited Jamaica

 - In a video posted on his Instagram story, Davido and his guys were seen rocking dreadlocks and big caps as they fit into the cliché Jamaican look